technomancy/leiningen/INTRO.md

     [org.ho.yaml/jyaml "1.3"]

-You'll get an error when you run "lein deps".
+You'll get an error when you run "lein deps" because the group id doesn't match the package name in this case.
 One way to find the correct group id is to use a maven search web site like [Jarvana](http://jarvana.com).
 In the "project search" box, enter "jyaml", and you'll see results that indicate the correct group-id